tylerheadley/twitter_coronavirus/README.md

-# Coronavirus twitter analysis
+# Coronavirus Hashtag Twitter Analysis

-You will scan all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media.
+In this project, I scan all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media.

-**Learning Objectives:**
+**Project Outcomes:**

-1. work with large scale datasets
+1. working with large scale datasets
-1. work with multilingual text
+2. working with multilingual text
-1. use the MapReduce divide-and-conquer paradigm to create parallel code
+3. using the MapReduce divide-and-conquer paradigm to create parallel code to run on a remote server
+4. practicing data analysis and visualization techniques

 ## Background